 Jean-Marc Lafont, wine maker on Domaine de Bel Air in the Beaujolais, Rodolphe Dourthe, Oliver Colletta and Kristian Van de Cauter, proud owner of Paradisi, took a big risk.
 But their long shot turned out to be very successful!
 Actually, both the Syrah and the Viognier did perfectly well on the southern slope of Coteaux de Bel-Air in Lantignié, on granite and limestone.
 In 2011, the first grapes were harvested.

-A red wine with beautiful aromas of dark red fruit with a mineral touch made from 100% Syrah grapes
+A red wine created out of 100% Syrah grapes, with beautiful aromas of dark red fruit and a cool mineral touch.